 The field experiences progress from observation and short-term participation to long-term supervised student teaching.
-Students should expect these field experiences to be above and beyond the class times listed in the ASU West Schedule of Classes for each semester.
+Students should expect these field experiences to be above and beyond the class times listed in the Schedule of Classes for each semester.
 Such field experiences typically take place in public schools throughout the greater Phoenix area.
-Elementary and Special Education programs include at least one semester of field experiences at a local public school campus taken concurrently with university course work.
+The Elementary Education program includes at least one semester of field experiences at a local public school campus taken concurrently with university course work.
 Students should plan extra travel time and expect to confer with mentor teachers and student teacher supervisors before or after scheduled field experiences.
 Regular attendance is required during all field experiences.
 To meet field experience requirements, students must plan to have their own transportation and be available during regular school hours.